bodgergely/vim/CHEATSHEET.md

-Ctrl W + H - Move the current window to the "far left" Ctrl W + J - Move the current window to the "very bottom" Ctrl W + K - Move the current window to the "very top"
+Ctrl W + H - Move the current window to the "far left" Ctrl W + J - Move the current window to the "very bottom" Ctrl W + K - Move the current window to the "very top" Ctrl W + x(exchange) - Swap the current window with the adjacent one Ctrl W + r(rotate) - Rotates the window layout, moving the active window to the next positon

 Quit shortcut - save and quit:
 :x